anyucika192-eng/SoftwareShitLeak/README.md

 This shit is written in lua.
-The --"something" things are mainly hungarian translate it so you understand What works and worth pasteing -- Chams, the whole movement tab, aimbot, fakestuff, inf jump, spinbot, UI Whats not worth even seeing -- fly, noclip, bunnyhop, teamcheck(removed it),
+The --"something" things are mainly hungarian translate it so you understand What works and worth pasteing -- Chams, the whole movement tab, aimbot, fakestuff, inf jump, spinbot, UI Whats not worth even seeing -- fly, noclip, bunnyhop, teamcheck(removed it), The aimbot is simple and can be pasted very easy (its a diffrent script)